afornie/menas/resources/docs/docs.md

 ### Managing Your Middleware

-Request middleware functions are located under the `swag.middleware` namespace.
+Request middleware functions are located under the `menas.middleware` namespace.

 This namespace is reserved for any custom middleware for the application.
 Some default middleware is already defined here.